oarepo/invenio-typing-stubs/README.md

 ### Problems

-Typing for SQL Alchemy & invenio mostly does not work.
+Typing for SQL Alchemy mostly does not work with invenio_db.

 ### Final checks